-The Euro MTF Market launched in July 2005, offers an alternative to the Regulated Market for issuers not willing to be subject to the more stringent and burdensome EU legislation and, not intending to make use of the EU Passporting Regime.
+The Euro MTF Market offers an alternative to the Regulated Market for issuers not willing to be subject to the more stringent and burdensome EU legislation and not intending to make use of the EU Passporting Regime.

 Prospectuses for an admission to trading on the Euro MTF Market must be drawn up in accordance with the Rules and Regulations of the LuxSE (the Rules and Regulations).